Did you know that a seemingly harmless grapefruit can negatively interact with certain anti-anxiety medications?

 Drugs for lowering blood pressure and cannabis

-The most abundant cannabinoid THC binds to both CB1 and CB2 receptors.
-Activating these receptors sometimes triggers a stress response which makes us use more oxygen in our cardiovascular system while reducing blood flow in coronary arteries.
+Tetrahydrocannabinol binds to both CB1 and CB2 receptors.
+Activating these receptors sometimes triggers a stress response which makes us use more oxygen while reducing blood flow in coronary arteries.

-Although high THC strains elevate blood pressure and can even induce heart palpitations (irregular heartbeats) in novice users, after a brief initial period, blood pressure will definitely start dropping.
+Although high THC strains elevate blood pressure and can even induce heart palpitations (irregular heartbeats) in novice users, after a brief initial period, blood pressure starts dropping back to normal.

 When it comes to the interaction of cannabis and blood pressure medications, once again there’s no scientific evidence of any adverse effects.

-However, we strongly advise you to use those two in combination with caution, precisely because of the lack of research, and because using blood pressure medications alone carry certain risks.
+However, I strongly advise you against mixing these two, just because there’s not enough research and because using blood pressure medications alone carries certain risks.

-The research on cannabis and diabetes is suggesting that cannabis decreases insulin resistance, improves metabolic processes, and also improves blood sugar control.
-You can read more about it in our article below.
+The available research on cannabis and diabetes suggests that cannabis decreases insulin resistance, improves metabolic processes, and also improves blood sugar control.

-Official research dealing with combining drugs that regulate blood sugar levels (like insulin) and cannabis sadly doesn’t exist yet, but many diabetes patients are using cannabis alongside sugar-regulating medications without any harmful effects.
+Studies dealing with combining drugs that regulate blood sugar levels (like insulin) and cannabis sadly haven’t been published yet.

 CBD interactions with other drugs